Yu Yi

-Yu Yi (305 – 16 August 345), courtesy name Zhigong, was a Chinese calligrapher and military general of the Jin dynasty (266–420).
-He was a member of the prestigious Yu clan of Yingchuan as the younger brother of the powerful Jin minister, Yu Liang.
-After Yu Liang died in 340, Yu Yi inherited his military positions, and with his other brother Yu Bing, who handled court affairs, they became a prominent political force during their time.
+Yu Yi (Note: He should not be confused with his elder brother with a similar-sounding name (庾懌), whose courtesy name is Shuyu (叔預).)
+(305 or 306 (Note: Yu's biography in Jin Shu had a slight discrepancy when recording his age; it indicated that he was 21 when Su Jun rebelled (in 327) and 40 when he died (in 345).
+The Chinese year 328 starts from 28 Jan in the Julian calendar; this was about a month before Jiankang fell to Su Jun in early March.)– 16 August 345 (Note: According to Sima Dan's biography in Book of Jin, Yu Yi died on the gengwu day of the 7th month of the 1st year of the Yonghe era of his reign.
+This corresponds to 16 Aug 345 on the Julian calendar.)), courtesy name Zhigong, was a Chinese consort kin, calligrapher and military general of the Jin dynasty (266–420).
+He was a member of the prestigious Yu clan of Yingchuan as the youngest brother of the powerful Jin minister, Yu Liang and Yu Wenjun, wife of Emperor Ming of Jin.
+After Yu Liang died in 340, Yu Yi inherited his military positions, and with his other elder brother Yu Bing, who handled court affairs, they became a prominent political force during their time.
 As a commander, Yu Yi led a northern expedition from 343 to 344 against Later Zhao in the north and briefly fought Cheng-Han in the west before his untimely death in 345.
-Yu Yi's death allowed his former subordinate, Huan Wen, to take up his military command in Jingzhou from his sons with the help of Yi's court rival, He Chong.
+Yu Yi's death allowed his former subordinate, Huan Wen, to take up his military command in Jingzhou from his sons with the help of Yi's court rival and brother-in-law, (Note: He Chong's biography in Book of Jin recorded that his wife was a younger sister of Yu Wenjun.)
+He Chong.

 Apart from being a general, Yu Yi was also a very gifted calligrapher.
 He was considered as one of the greatest calligraphers of the Jin dynasty, standing with the likes of Wang Xizhi.